Which of the following is a characteristic of connective tissue? | Channels for Pearson+

 1

-Understand the basic characteristics of connective tissue: Connective tissue is one of the four main types of tissue in the body, and it is characterized by having a large amount of extracellular matrix compared to cellular content.
+Understand the basic definition of connective tissue: Connective tissue is one of the four main types of tissue in the body, and its primary function is to support, bind, and protect other tissues and organs.

-Identify the role of the extracellular matrix: The extracellular matrix in connective tissue provides structural and biochemical support to the surrounding cells.
-It is composed of protein fibers like collagen and elastin, and ground substance.
+Identify the key characteristic of connective tissue: Connective tissue is known for having a large amount of extracellular matrix, which is a network of proteins and other molecules that provide structural and biochemical support to the surrounding cells.

-Differentiate connective tissue from other tissue types: Unlike epithelial tissue, which has a high cellular density and little extracellular matrix, connective tissue is known for its abundant extracellular matrix.
+Differentiate connective tissue from other tissue types: Unlike epithelial tissue, which is composed of tightly packed cells, connective tissue has fewer cells and more extracellular matrix.

-Consider the vascularity of connective tissue: While some connective tissues like cartilage are avascular, most connective tissues have a good blood supply, which is essential for nutrient and waste exchange.
+Consider the function of connective tissue: While some tissues, like nervous tissue, are involved in transmitting electrical impulses, connective tissue primarily serves structural and supportive roles.

-Recognize the primary functions of connective tissue: Connective tissue primarily functions in support, binding, and protection of other tissues and organs, rather than contraction and movement, which are functions of muscle tissue.
+Review the options given in the problem: The correct characteristic of connective tissue is that it contains a large amount of extracellular matrix, distinguishing it from the other options provided.

 Watch next